Study Module in IP Law

 - sent in the application before the application deadline.

 If the applicant has not been able to complete 40 ECTS within two academic years (or if the courses have not been registered on their transcript before the deadline) with a GPA of at least good, the applicant cannot sign up to another two-year period, and try to attain the missing courses, or re-take courses in order to gain higher grades.
 It is not possible to try to apply for admission based on courses attained during a second two-year period.
 Admission can only be granted based on studies attained during the applicant's first two-year period.
-The application period is always in the spring, and the first application period for this admission will be held in the spring of 2021 for students who registered for the module in the spring of 2020 or earlier.
-Students who sign up to the module in the spring of 2020 can try to complete the demanded 40 ECTS by spring 2021 or 2022 at the latest.
+The application period is always in the spring, and the first application period for this admission will be held in the spring of 2022 for students who registered for the module in 2020 or later.
+Students who sign up to the module in the spring of 2021 can try to complete the demanded 40 ECTS by spring 2022 or 2023 at the latest.

 Questions?
 Send them to email@example.com.